hydraulic-institute/edb/source/02_fluid-properties-II/02_solids_slurries.md

 are usually restricted to <units us = "100 ft/s." metric = "30 m/s."/>

-Classification of pumps according to particle size is shown in Figure 3.
+Classification of pumps according to particle size is shown in Figure 2.B.4.

-### Figure 1 – Approximate Comparison of Hardness Values of Common Ores and Minerals [1]
+### Approximate Comparison of Hardness Values of Common Ores and Minerals [1]

 ![](./images/IIB-4.png#center "")
 <div class="figure-label">(Fig. 2.B.2)</div>

-### Figure 2 – Nomograph of the Relationship of Concentration to Specific Gravity in Aqueous Slurries [2]
+### Nomograph of the Relationship of Concentration to Specific Gravity in Aqueous Slurries [2]

 ![](./images/IIB-5.png#center "")
 <div class="figure-label">(Fig. 2.B.3)</div>

-### Figure 3 – Classification of Pumps According to Solid Size [3]
+### Classification of Pumps According to Solid Size [3]

 ![](./images/IIB-6-new.jpg#center "")
 <div class="figure-label">(Fig. 2.B.4)</div>